Your-vo1d/ComputerSecurityEduLabsAndProjects/README.md

 2. The script will compress the file and save the compressed version as `compressed.txt` in the `result` directory.
 3. To decompress the file, run the script again and select the compressed file (`compressed.txt`) when prompted.
 4. The script will decompress the file and save the decompressed version as `decompressed.txt` in the `result` directory.

-## License

-This script is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.